About Van West — In Depth

 Frequently Asked Questions

 To register to vote in Van, West Virginia, residents can register online through the West Virginia Secretary of State's website, by mail, or in person at the Boone County elections office.
 West Virginia requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the West Virginia Secretary of State's voter lookup tool.
-For local municipal elections in Van, contact the Boone County Clerk's office for schedules and ballot information.
+For local county and state elections (Van is an unincorporated community in Boone County and does not hold municipal elections), contact the Boone County Clerk's office for schedules and ballot information.

 Individuals seeking property records, land records, or assessment information for Van and the surrounding Boone County area can visit the Boone Commissioner of the Revenue's Office.
 This government office maintains detailed records on local real estate, including ownership history, parcel details, and tax assessments.
 Residents can request copies of deeds, plats, and other public documents related to their property or land.
 The Assessor's Office is located in the Boone County Courthouse in Madison, West Virginia, just a 20-minute drive from Van.